top of page

 Why this happens at senior level

 These patterns aren't a reflection of competence.
-They're a reflection of environment.
-At executive level in technology, women frequently navigate underrepresentation, higher scrutiny, and leadership norms that weren't designed with them in mind.
+They're a reflection of the environment.
+At executive level in technology, complexity, ambiguity, and competing priorities increase.
+Women leaders often have to navigate additional pressures around bias, visibility, authority and established organisational norms.

 EXECUTIVE PRESENCE

-How your authority is perceived and weighted in senior environments
+How you show up and your authority is perceived in senior environments

 STRATEGIC INFLUENCE

-The internal steadiness that sustains performance under scrutiny
+The internal steadiness required to sustain performance under scrutiny

 Vicky Pike - Executive Coach